BootleggersROM/ExtraStuff/XDAThread_Code.md

                ALSO, YOU CAN POST ONLY YOUR KERNEL SOURCES AND POST LINKS AND MIRRORS IF YOU WISH JUST KEEP THE ROM SOURCES PART

+               THE INFO BELOW IS THE EXAMPLE ONE (SURNIA) SO PLEASE, MODIFY IT WITH YOUR DEVICE REPOS OR REMOVE IT BUT SHARE THE KERNEL SOURCES!
 ***/
 [URL="https://thisisyoursite"]ROM Folder on AFH[/URL]
 [B]GApps:[/B]